mkgold/manifold-docs/developers/integrations/facebook.md

 ### Update Manifold Settings

 In the Manifold backend, navigate to the "settings" menu item.
 Under the "integration" tab, enter the App ID into the field labeled "Facebook App ID."
-Enter the App Secret value until the field labeled "Facebook App Secret."
+Enter the App Secret value into the field labeled "Facebook App Secret."

 If you manage settings in the environment \(`MANAGE_SETTINGS_FROM_ENV=1` in your `.env` file\), you should set the corresponding settings in `.env`: